District Railway: East to East Ham

-In 1897 the nominally independent Whitechapel & Bow Railway received permission for a link from the District Railway at Whitechapel to the London, Tilbury and Southend Railway (LT&SR) at an above-ground junction at Bow, to the west of Bromley station.
+In 1897 the nominally independent Whitechapel and Bow Railway received permission for a link from the District Railway at Whitechapel to the London, Tilbury and Southend Railway (LT&SR) at an above-ground junction at Bow, to the west of Bromley station.
 The LT&SR and District jointly took over the company the following year and the line opened on 2 June 1902 with new stations at Stepney Green, Mile End and Bow Road.
 Some District services were extended from Whitechapel to East Ham and one train each morning and evening ran through to Upminster.
 In July 1902 four trains an hour ran from Bow Road (2 to 3 from East Ham) to Ealing or Wimbledon and two trains an hour from New Cross served Hammersmith or Richmond.
 The outer circle continued to run from Mansion House, the GWR's middle circle having started at Earl's Court from 1900.

+Uxbridge

-The District sought to serve Harrow and Uxbridge and in 1892 a route from Ealing to Roxeth (South Harrow) was surveyed and a bill presented in the name of the nominally independent Ealing and South Harrow Railway (E&SHR).
+The District sought to serve Harrow and Uxbridge and in 1892 a route from Ealing to Roxeth (South Harrow) was surveyed and a bill presented in the name of the nominally independent Ealing and South Harrow Railway (E&SHR), becoming law as the Ealing and South Harrow Railway Act 1894 (57 & 58 Vict. c. ccxv).
 Construction started in 1897 and by the end of 1899 it was largely complete, but with low traffic prospects remained unopened.
 To reach Uxbridge a line from South Harrow via Ruislip was authorised in 1897.
 The District had problems raising the finance and the Metropolitan offered a rescue package whereby they would build a branch from Harrow to Rayners Lane and take over the line to Uxbridge, with the District retaining running rights for up to three trains an hour.
 The Metropolitan built the railway to Uxbridge and began running services on 4 July 1904.